What is Inflation Expectations?

 Inflation Expectations refer to the opinion on the future rate of inflation from different sections of the society including investors, bankers, central banks, workers, business people.
 Thus they go on to consider this rate while basing their decisions with regard to various economic activities that they would like to undertake in the future.

-There are usually 2 methods in place to ascertain the inflation in the future
+There are usually 2 methods in place to find the expected inflation

 #1 – Survey Based Method